mendix/azure-kubernetes-cicd-reference-impl-vsts/README.md

-# UPDATE: This Reference Implementation is outdated and deprecated.
+# This Reference Implementation is outdated and deprecated.
 An up-to-date, unsupported reference implementation for running Mendix on Azure can be found here: https://github.com/mxclyde/mendix-kubernetes-azure